Simulation Validation and Measurement Masts

 Validating our models is an important part of our work and our integrity as engineers.
 Just as with our validations for wind around buildings and mixing processes, we do validate our simulations for wind turbines.
 Enter Bolund.

-Bolund is an small island near Roskilde in Norway that was subject to an experiment in atmospheric-sized wind measurement.
+Bolund is an small island near Roskilde in Denmark that was subject to an experiment in atmospheric-sized wind measurement.
 A number of measurement masts were erected throughout the island sporting various measurement equipment.
 The island itself was LIDAR-scanned to provide a detailed model and published together with measurement results to provide a complete test case for validating atmospheric wind simulations.

 The geometry of the island is especially interesting since the sharply dropping cliff in windward direction provides similar conditions than the ones wind turbines on ridges are subject to (even if those have some additional specialties, that we'll cover in the future publication).
 That makes it especially well suited to validate it against our atmospheric LES wind models and inlet gusts.
 Have a look at the video: